wajihullahbaig/DeepNeuralNetworks/README.md

 # DeepNeuralNetworks
-A python based Deep Neural Network - A "copy-paste" effort from Matlab  (rasmusbergpalm matlab code) to Python.
+Python based Deep Neural Network code set - A "copy-paste" effort from Matlab  (rasmusbergpalm matlab code) to Python.
 I have been learning about Python and Deep Learning.
 To fully understand the inners workings of Deep Neural Networks, I decided to translate the Matlab code from https://github.com/rasmusbergpalm/DeepLearnToolbox to Python.